 5 tools to improve employee motivation and performance.

-Employee motivation and performance can make or break a business, especially when it comes to sales or customer service.
+Employee motivation and performance can make or break a business, especially when it comes to sales, customer service, and innovation.

-As anyone in a management position already knows, even the best employees succumb to poor performance on occasion, and it can be difficult to figure out how to motivate them and turn things around.
+As anyone in a management position already knows, even the best employees succumb to poor performance on occasion, and it can be difficult to figure out how to motivate them and get morale on an upswing.

 There comes a point in every manager’s career when it’s necessary to focus on improving employee performance, engagement, and motivation.
 While it’s not always easy to know where to start, those in leadership roles can find solace in a number of different employee engagement tools, each of which can be used to help increase employee motivation and performance.